Till Lindemann: Personal life

-Misconduct allegation
+2023 misconduct allegation

 In June 2023, a woman alleged that her drink was spiked at a Rammstein concert in Lithuania and that a Russian woman on social media recruited her for sex with Lindemann.
 After the show, she was brought to a room with Lindemann and refused to have sex with him, as he reacted angrily and left.
 She emphasised that she was never sexually assaulted, but the story highlighted the band's "Row Zero" practice, where female fans who stood in a restricted area directly in front of the stage would be invited to pre- and after-show parties with Lindemann as potential sex partners.

 Berlin prosecutors opened an investigation into sexual offences and the distribution of narcotics after more women claimed to have been "cast" for sex with Lindemann.
 Lindemann and the band denied all criminal wrongdoing.
 Lindemann's book publisher Kiepenheuer & Witsch dropped him as a client, claiming that a pornographic video he starred in and his 2013 book In Silent Nights celebrated sexual violence.
 In August, an anonymous woman spoke to Der Spiegel claiming that she had a sexual relationship with Lindemann beginning in 2011 when she was 15.
 While she was above the age of consent in Germany, she felt she "was way too young" to understand what happened and it caused her "long-lasting damage".

 On 29 August, the German prosecutors dropped the case, saying that the investigations did not provide any evidence and that they were unable to substantiate allegations as law enforcement agencies had not received direct testimony from the accusers.

 On 15 May 2024, an investigation from the Vilnius police provided new findings that further refuted the accusation.
 With evidence indicating that the gaps in the woman's memory that she described and injuries she has alleged were due to her own consumption of a wide variety of alcoholic drinks and her use of cannabis.

 Lindemann filed a criminal complaint against the German publication Der Spiegel.
 The investigation into the alleged sexual misconduct was dropped in August 2023 – the complaint alleges that the publication's reporting included falsified documents.